5 Days to Save a Life – Andre’s Bone Marrow Donation Process

 At the drive, Andre met Maria Santos.
-Maria works with us at the Icla da Silva Foundation.
+Maria works with us at Icla da Silva.
 She organizes donor drives and works closely with patients throughout the Boston area who are in search of a life saving bone marrow donation.
 She shared some information with Andre and assisted him with the registration process.

 Three years after joining the registry, Andre received a call from Be the Match.
 He was a match for a patient in need.
 They asked if he wanted to donate his bone marrow and he said “yes”.

-Andre thought that by sharing the process he went through to donate his stem cells, he may interest more people to do the same.
-It was easy to register and donate, and ultimately, he saved someone’s life.
+Andre thought that by sharing his donation process, he may interest more people to do the same.
+He insists it was easy to register and painless to donate, and ultimately, he saved someone’s life.

 Be The Match set up an appoint for him to receive a blood test and get a physical.
 They wanted to ensure that he was physically fit and capable of donating without any risk.
 He was.